 Avoid Illegal Parking

-More and more towns are outsourcing parking control to private companies which are keen to be seen as efficient.
+More and more towns are outsourcing parking control to private companies that are keen to be seen as efficient.
 This means that illegally parked cars will be quickly immobilized by clamps or even towed away and only released after a hefty fee is paid.
-In some designated areas in Northern Ireland an illegally parked car may be subject to a "controlled explosion".
+In some designated areas in Northern Ireland, an illegally parked car may be subject to a "controlled explosion."
 Any fees (or even damage) will not be covered by insurance.Continue to 9 of 12 below.

 09 of 12